Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

 The serverless compute solution offered by AWS Lambda automatically manages the underlying compute resources and executes code in response to events.
-Lambda is ideal for applications or back-end services that don’t need a persistent server.EC2, on the other hand, provides flexible, scalable virtual servers (instances) that allow you to run applications with more control over the computing environment.
-Lambda charges are based on the number of requests for your functions and the duration it takes for your code to execute, whereas EC2 charges are based on the compute instance types and the duration the instances are running.
+Lambda is ideal for applications or back-end services that don’t need a persistent server.EC2, on the other hand, provides flexible, scalable virtual servers (instances) that allow to run applications with more control over the computing environment.
+Lambda charges are based on the number of requests for functions and the duration it takes for code to execute, whereas EC2 charges are based on the compute instance types and the duration the instances are running.

 20. Explain Instance Store Volumes and how they differ from EBS Volumes.